Steps to Improve Your Athlete Evaluations

 How many evaluators will I have at each station?
 If measuring objective data (ie pitch velocities, 60Yd Dash, etc) you may only need one evaluator but if measuring subjective data on athletes, you’ll want to have more than 1 set of eyes.

 How much time will the evaluators require to accurately measure (performance, number of metrics, time of each drill)?
-It’s important to understand that each added metric will require more allotted time, and that measuring performance may take a more a detailed approach.
+It’s important to understand that each added metric will require more allotted time and that measuring performance may take a more detailed approach.
 However you decide to build your evaluation, just be aware of the time each drill will take.
 Ask yourself, with the method that I plan to run each drill, will the evaluators have enough time to record a score, then see the next athlete fully?
 People running the drills should communicate with the evaluators to get the right cadence.

 Is there a reliable network connection at the location of the event?
 This determines whether you’ll need to download the app ahead of time, sync before they leave the house, gather data, then sync data to the SkillShark website when they get home or near a cell tower.
 Knowing this will also help you understand how you’ll handle the registration process or walk-ups.